Cooool! This Color Activity for Toddlers Is a Real Trip

 This Food Coloring Activity Does More than You Think for Young Minds

 An ice-cube tray filled with water and some plastic eyedroppers filled with food coloring are all that’s needed for this fun activity.
-Our teachers hand over the food coloring and let the kids squeeze some color into the water.
+Hand over the food coloring and let the kids squeeze some color into the water.

 “Since colors are so prevalent in the world, it’s one of the first ways that children learn to categorize, sort, and compare items, which are early math skills,” says Davis.